Project 2030: A Radical Plan to Solve Global Challenges

 - The Sciences: based less on reductionist thinking and more on holism.
 Far more open to embracing the unknown and more accepting of fields like noetic science and the advancement of consciousness.

 - Religions: a new set of cultural beliefs and stories about the civilisation with a matriarchal, nurturing bent.
 Many of society’s biggest issues today (discrimination, wealth disparity and competition) are initiated and supported by hierarchical, command and control, patriarchal religions.

 - Educational Systems: supporting personalised life-long learning built around the concept of meaningful disturbances.
-Education, not climate change is the most urgent and pressing issue in 2017, because we need entirely different leadership skills for the future, and we need to start now.
+Education, not climate change is the most urgent and pressing issue, because we need entirely different leadership skills for the future, and we need to start now.
 As education reformers have found, affecting meaningful change is challenging.
 What’s needed is a methodology that is both supportive of current education systems as well as transformative.
 The methodology that appears most capable is SOLE: Self Organised Learning Environments, because it can be introduced without changes in policy and — importantly — it teaches self-learning, which no education system does (by design).

 - Healthcare: based more on prediction, prevention and wellness rather than disease and cure.
 Includes nanotechnology and Artificial Intelligence to replace middlemen like pharmaceutical companies and doctors.

 - Media: based more around the sharing and exploring of ideas than reporting on events.

 - Business: a society based on purpose rather than profit, where each individual is rewarded for their regenerative contribution.
 There are no jobs, so there is no unemployment.
 Contribution is tracked by way of an Abundance Score (similar to a credit score in the capitalist system).

 - Economy: this society has broken away from the idea of the wealth and resources of a region in terms of the production and consumption of goods and services.
 Instead we’ve designed a system that rewards right behaviour.